Tool Kit

 Get more information by reviewing WorkSafeBC’s Guide to Managing Workplace Impairment and Developing an Impairment Policy.

-- The organization’s impairment policies and procedures
+- Your organization’s impairment policy

 Use WorkSafeBC’s Substance Use and Workplace Impairment Toolbox Meeting Guide for a staff discussion.